TeXitoi/keyberon/BUILDING.md

 ![column detail](images/05%20-%20column%20detail.jpg)

 Take a piece of polyurethane-enameled copper wire a bit longer than a column.
-Do 2 turns arround the right pin of the lowest switch of the column.
+Do 2 turns around the right pin of the lowest switch of the column.
 Pass the wire under the cathode line.
-2 turn arround the next switch. pass under the cathode line... for the whole column.
+2 turn around the next switch. pass under the cathode line... for the whole column.
 Solder the loops.
 Cut the excess of wire.

 You should now have something like that: